gvwilson/teachtogether.tech/es-md/getting-paid/index.md

         ayudarlas como pueda.
 También he impartido clases para empresas locales a a cambio de donaciones a organizaciones benéficas que quiero apoyar, lo que es mejor para ambas partes una vez que se solucionan las implicaciones fiscales.

+- offer my training for free as an extracurricular course at the University.
+First it helps me to give back a little of everything I received from the public education of my country and also allows me to generate networking, trying new material, try how I teach with someone new and training people to teach (we usually teach together with my husband this way regularly).
+Something like this could go in the last point (do not stop teaching for free), I would add as possibilities to tech for free the meetups of the user groups or communities of practice such as R-Ladies, RUGs, etc.
+- Alguna sección o subsección acerca de como explorar tus propias capacidades y límites como instructore, sean de tiempo, energía, u otra cosa.
+Cómo navegar siendo accesible a estudiantes, pero sin que te sientas vacíe/frustrade/usade, etc.